Books on the Subject of Thumb Sucking

-We believe books are a wonderful way to talk about thumb-sucking with your child.
-Children love stories and a story can help draw the child’s attention to their thumb-sucking.
-If the protagonist of the book uses a specific coping strategy, the child will often ask for it themselves and reenact.
+We believe that books are a wonderful way to talk about thumb sucking with your child.
+Children love stories, and a story can help draw the child’s attention to their thumb sucking.
+If the protagonist of the book uses a specific coping strategy, the child will often try to reenact it themselves.

-It’s very important to us that thumb-sucking isn’t viewed negatively or even labelled as embarassing in a book.
-You don’t want to tell your child that their calming strategy is embarassing or bad.
+It’s very important to us that thumb sucking isn’t viewed negatively or even labeled as embarrassing in a book.
+You don’t want to tell your child that their calming strategy is something that is embarrassing or bad.

 Anna and Dedo

 Anna is a happy girl and very proud of what she can do at the age of four.
 She’s been sucking her thumb since she was a baby.
 She would like to finally quit the habit after a visit to the dentist, but it’s so difficult for her.
 She soon discovers that it’s actually her thumb (his name is Dedo) hiding in her mouth in certain situations.
-With the help of her parents she finds extraordinary solutions how to help Dedo.
-They find other places for him to hide, paint him a crazy hairstyle, and make a superhero costume, with great success.
+With the help of her parents, she finds extraordinary solutions for how to help Dedo.
+They find other places for him to hide, paint him a crazy hairstyle, and make a superhero costume for him with great success.

-We, the authors of thumb-heroes.com, wrote the story Anna and Dedo.
+We, the authors of Thumb-Heroes.com, wrote the story Anna and Dedo.
 It is beautifully illustrated by Arnav Chakraborty, an experienced children’s book illustrator.
-This book grew from many of the ideas and stories we told our daughter while she was trying to quit and combines all the knowledge we gained in her weaning period.
-The story finds an approach to thumb-sucking that is not presented in a negative or embarassing way.
-It also offers several ideas that can help during the weaning period and shows that this period can take a while.
+This book grew from many of the ideas we shared and stories we told our daughter while she was trying to quit sucking her thumb, and it combines all of the knowledge we gained during her weaning period.
+The story finds an approach to thumb sucking that is not presented in a negative or embarrassing way.
+It also offers several ideas that can help during the weaning period and shows that this phase can take a while.

 - Subtitle: A Thumb Ventures Out

-- Author: Martina Gisler (Autor), René Gisler (Autor), Arnav Chakraborty (Illustrator), Jennifer Webb (Editor)
+- Author: Martina Gisler (Author), René Gisler (Author), Arnav Chakraborty (Illustrator), Jennifer Webb (Editor)